 The Hall of Fame recognizes a selected group of visionaries, leaders, and luminaries who have made significant contributions to the development and advancement of the global security landscape.

-Nominations are reviewed and screened to ensure they meet the nomination criteria and eligibility by the BoD and is approved at the AGM.
+Nominations are reviewed and screened to ensure they meet the nomination criteria and eligibility.
+The Hall of Fame Advisory Board, comprised of a selected group of past inductees and BoD is responsible for the final selection of inductees.